orbisius/orbisius-seo-editor/readme.txt

 * Tested with latest WP
 * Fixed Deprecated: auto_detect_line_endings is deprecated
 * Updated csv parsing buffer to 2k
+* Skip the first 5 non-empty rows if they have X or fewer columns.
+Sometimes people enter content before the heading columns.
 * Fixes

 = 1.0.2 =